A brand new OO Gauge Lima ringfield motor conversion kit, comprising:

 We can accept no liability or responsibility for any damage or injury occurring from the installation and use of our motor replacement kits.
 Installation requires modifications and the use of tools, some of which have the potential to damage you and/or you models, as well as other components and equipment.
 Users must not commence work unless they are confident that they have the skills and experience necessary to complete it successfully, and install these kits and undertake work to their models at their own risk.

-1. Our replacement motors are low-noise DC motors designed for CD/DVD drives.
+1. Our replacement motors are high quality 6v DC motors designed for CD/DVD drives.
 The output from a DCC decoder or a DC controller can exceed their voltage rating depending on how hard hard the loco is being worked.
 Whilst our own tests (and those of many others before us) show that these motors are capable of handling voltages higher than their rating, in order to avoid motor burn-out, prolong motor life and achieve prototypical speeds, we recommend:

 - For DC/Analogue use, speeds are kept low manually via the controller and a diode* voltage dropper should be considered in order to reduce voltage going to the motor (as outlined in the instructions);